 There are millions of stories of women being abused but staying.
 Many of them are living in dangerous situations.
 So why did I stay in my marriage for so long?
 Why does any woman stay in an abusive marriage?

-Children: Although I continued to go to school throughout the marriage and earned university degrees.
+Children: Although I continued to go to school throughout the marriage and earned university degrees, I couldn’t get out until I finished school.
 Many women can’t support themselves and their children because they don’t have any marketable skills.

 Low Self-esteem: Women enter the marriage with low self-esteem, and the abuser knows how to play that like a fiddle.